nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 This file describes how to create a syntax highlighting theme for the Enaml Scintilla editor widget.

 Enaml supports Scintilla themes defined as simple Python dictionaries.
+The format of the dictionary is amenable to being stored as a JSON file.

 The keys of the theme dictionary are strings which refer to a syntax. e.g.,